-The Community Solar sub-program reserves 25% of incentives for Energy Sovereignty projects, with the Project Selection Protocol giving preference to projects that facilitate energy sovereignty.
-Energy Sovereignty.
-Projects within the Community Solar sub-program can qualify for energy sovereignty Energy Sovereignty designation through an ownership (including ownership by low-income-eligible households, affordable housing owners, and non-profits) or cooperative model for at least 50% of the energy produced.
-The ownership model may include a lease or PPA with a buyout clause that is triggered at seven years after energization or earlier to give the participant ownership of panels equivalent to their subscription, or direct purchase of the system by the customerparticipant before energization.
-The cooperative model allows a co-op organization12 to sell subscriptions to participants/owners of the coop, with the customer participant receiving a low-cost subscription and an ownership share.
-Subscription payments are considered payments for ownership shares in a community solar Community Solar cooperative on behalf of eligible participants.
+The Community Solar sub-program reserves 25% of incentives for Energy Sovereignty projects, with the Project Selection Protocol giving preference to projects that facilitate Energy Sovereignty.
+Projects within the Community Solar sub-program can qualify for Energy Sovereignty designation through an ownership (including ownership by income-eligible households, affordable housing owners, and non-profits) or cooperative model for at least 50% of the energy produced.
+The ownership model may include a lease or PPA with a buyout clause that is triggered at seven years after energization or earlier to give the participant ownership of panels equivalent to their subscription, or direct purchase of the system by the participant before energization.
+The cooperative model allows a co-op organization to sell subscriptions to participants/owners of the co-op, with the participant receiving a low-cost subscription and an ownership share.
+Subscription payments are considered payments for ownership shares in a Community Solar cooperative on behalf of eligible participants.
 These shares entitle the participant/owner to receive dividends and to subscribe to electricity from the project at a discounted rate, sufficient to meet bill savings requirements.
 The participant/owner can sell the shares to other co-op members or to the co-op itself.
-A TPO may also transfer ownership to an eligible customerparticipant after tax benefits have been fully captured, such as through an early buyout of a lease or PPA.
-Unlike other sub-programs, a nominal up-front fee can be charged to join a Community Solar cooperative.
+A TPO may also transfer ownership to an eligible participant after tax benefits have been fully captured, such as through an early buyout of a lease or PPA.
+Unlike other sub-programs, a nominal upfront fee can be charged to join a Community Solar cooperative.